Log coffin burial in Sabah

 The Dongson drums were still being made in Thailand, until now.
 North Vietnam people still use Dongson drum to keep preserve and practice their tradition.
 The motifs of the Dongson drums such as circle with the star in the middle, normal can be found as a jewelry design, pottery decoration and textile design.
 In Indonesia, Dongson drums motifs can be found on ‘batik sarongs’.
 This Dongson drums motifs with large bands on ‘batik sarongs’ is design for the only one person who is allowed to wear it, which is the Sultan of Yogyakarta.

 This practice of stone slab burials was prevalent among the coastal communities of the Bernam Valley in Perak, especially around Sungkai, Changkat Mentri and Slim River.
 This practiced is believe exist since the Metal Age.
 Stone slab grave is where the stone is placed on each other with the larger and wider stone slab will become the head of the place where the dead body will be buried.
 Archeologists also found glass beads, clay pottery and other grave goods near the stone slab grave.

 Jar / Urn Burial

-Besides, another form of jar burial is also practiced among the tribes in Sabah and Sarawak where the remains of more than one individual are interred in a single jar.
-The corpse are left to be decomposed at a site that is safe from wild animals.
-The skull and bones are collected and arranged in a jar is then placed on the floor of limestone caves.
-Meanwhile, the Kelabit people of Sarawak are known for gathering burial urns close to megalithic structures that are kept in the deep jungle.
+Besides that, another form of jar burial is also practiced among the tribes in Sabah and Sarawak where one or more than one of dead body will be put inside the single jar.
+The jar is left in several months until the dead body is decompose.
+After the dead body is decomposed, the skulls and bones are collected and arrange in the jars on the floor of limestone caves.
+Meanwhile, the Kelabit people of Sarawak are known to gather burial urn close to megalithic structures that are raised deep in the jungle.